byu-oit/handel/docs/supported-services/s3staticsite.rst

 S3 Static Site
 ==============
 This document contains information about the S3 Static Site service supported in Handel.
-This Handel service sets up an S3 bucket for your static website.
+This Handel service sets up an S3 bucket and CloudFront distribution for your static website.

 ..
 ATTENTION::